carloguenzl/lab5_slm/README.md

 Example: `./slm 5 idiot.txt 100`

 ## Results
-To be honest, this algorithm works much better than expected.
+To be honest, this algorithm works much better than I expected.
 The results depend highly on the choice of k.
 For k<5 the resulting text contains much nonsense, because the k-grams rarely resemble recognizable words (so the slm screws up on longer words).
 When k>10 it begins to copy the input word by word, so its not that useful.
 The specifics of course depend on the input data, with important characteristics could be average word-length, repetetiveness of the text or total length of the text.
 The sweetspot for idiot.txt seems to be k=7-10.

 -> The slm is only as "good" as the data which is fed into it.